microsoft/vsts-cordova-tasks/docs/xcode-task.md

-<properties pageTitle="Build Xcode Projects with Visual Studio Online or Team Foundation Services 2015"
+<properties pageTitle="Build Xcode Projects with Visual Studio Team Services or Team Foundation Services 2015"
-  description="Build Xcode Projects with Visual Studio Online or Team Foundation Services 2015" services="" documentationCenter="" authors="clantz" />
+  description="Build Xcode Projects with Visual Studio Team Services or Team Foundation Services 2015" services="" documentationCenter="" authors="clantz" />

-# Build Xcode Projects with Visual Studio Online or Team Foundation Services 2015
+# Build Xcode Projects with Visual Studio Team Services or Team Foundation Services 2015
-The new Visual Studio Online (VSO) / Team Foundation Services (TFS) [cross-platform build agent](http://go.microsoft.com/fwlink/?LinkID=533789) can run on both OSX and Linux and thus is ideal for building Xcode projects.
+The new Visual Studio Team Services (formerly Visual Studio Online) / Team Foundation Services (TFS) [cross-platform build agent](http://go.microsoft.com/fwlink/?LinkID=533789) can run on both OSX and Linux and thus is ideal for building Xcode projects.
 The agent is a Node.js based service that uses a HTTPS connection to your TFS 2015 server to fetch work.
 As a result, your OSX machine only needs to have HTTP access to your TFS instance but not the other way around.
 This makes setup and configuration quite simple.
-The agent is for use with TFS 2015 and Visual Studio Online's [next generation build system](http://go.microsoft.com/fwlink/?LinkID=533772), not the legacy XAML/MSBuild based system.
+The agent is for use with TFS 2015 and Visual Studio Team Services's [next generation build system](http://go.microsoft.com/fwlink/?LinkID=533772), not the legacy XAML/MSBuild based system.

 The pre-requisites in this case are simple: Your Mac needs to have Node.js, Xcode, and [xctool](https://github.com/facebook/xctool) (for testing) installed.
 Simply open the OSX Terminal app and follow these [setup instructions](http://go.microsoft.com/fwlink/?LinkID=533789).
-On startup the agent will automatically register itself with VSO / TFS when you start up the agent for the first time.
+On startup the agent will automatically register itself with VSTS / TFS when you start up the agent for the first time.

-Because of its design, you can also easily use an **on-premise Mac or a cloud provider like [MacInCloud](http://www.macincloud.com) with Visual Studio Online.** The OSX machine simply needs to have HTTP access to your VSO domain URI.
-You do not need a VPN connection and VSO does not need access to the OSX machine.
-Simply enter the your VSO project's domain URI when prompted during agent setup (Ex: "https://myvsodomain.visualstudio.com").
+Because of its design, you can also easily use an **on-premise Mac or a cloud provider like [MacInCloud](http://www.macincloud.com) with Visual Studio Team Services.** The OSX machine simply needs to have HTTP access to your VSTS domain URI.
+You do not need a VPN connection and VSTS does not need access to the OSX machine.
+Simply enter the your VSTS project's domain URI when prompted during agent setup (Ex: "https://myvstsdomain.visualstudio.com").
 All other setup instructions apply directly.

 The Xcode Build task used here supports features to simplify configuration of code signing.
 See **[Simple, Secure CI App Signing](./secure-certs.md)** for details.